Flavors and Fusion of Lucknow: The Cuisine of Nawabs

 Lucknow and Cuisines

 Being a vegetarian has never stopped me from checking out the mouth-watering non-veg platters since most of my friends absolutely love them.
-So I never forget to take a note whenever we go to such places because I love to know the story behind it.
+So I never forget to take notes whenever we go to such places because I love to know the story behind it.

-Lucknow is also known to be a food heaven since many of its dishes are world-famous.
+Lucknow is also known to be food heaven since many of its dishes are world-famous.